dfactoryplugins/post-views-counter/readme.txt

 * Option to select post types for which post views will be counted and displayed.
 * 4 methods of collecting post views data: PHP, Javascript, Fast AJAX and REST API for greater flexibility
-* GDPR compatibility with [Cookie Notice](https://wordpress.org/plugins/cookie-notice/) plugin
+* Compatible with data privacy regulations
 * Possibility to manually set views count for each post
 * Dashboard post views stats widget
 * Capability to query posts according to its views count